Adaptive Tool Use in Large Language Models with Meta-Cognition Trigger: Experiments

 \subsection{\mname in Adaptive RAG}

-We further evaluate the effectiveness of \mname in the adaptive RAG task, where the LLMs need to determine whether or not to retrieve external information to address the user query.
-Typically, no reasons or examples are provided to the LLMs in adaptive RAG, and we follow this setting by providing no context in the prompts.
-The results in Table \ref{tab:rag_on_meca} further validate the effectiveness of \mname in the adaptive RAG task, demonstrating its robustness as a trigger mechanism across various applications.
-Note that GPT-4-turbo has more up-to-date information and thus does not perform RAG as often as GPT-3.5-turbo and results in a lower accuracy on our benchmark.
+We further evaluate the effectiveness of \mname in the adaptive RAG task, where LLMs must decide whether to retrieve external information to accurately answer a user query.
+In line with standard settings for adaptive RAG, no explicit reasons or examples are provided in the prompts—only the raw query is given.
+To contextualize the difficulty of the queries in \dname-RAG, we report the decision accuracy of GPT-4-turbo as a reference.
+As shown in Table~\ref{tab:rag_on_meca}, \mname consistently demonstrates robust performance across multiple models and outperforms the baseline methods, validating its utility as a general-purpose trigger mechanism beyond tool use.